0laus/LipidomicsMIRAGE/README.md

 TODO: Add more to the title of your project here

 # LipidomicsMIRAGE:

-TODO: Give a brief description of what your project is about

 This project aims to do lipidomics analysis and analyse correlation from other data outcomes from the MIRAGE study.

 # Brief description of folder and file contents